The Ironbound: Historical landmarks

-Culture and festivals
+Culture and commerce

+Ferry Street is the main commercial strip in the area.
 In 2017, the New York Times described the neighborhood as:Four square miles populated in large part by Portuguese, Spanish and Latin American immigrants and their descendants, the Ironbound has the intimacy and hustle of a European market town.
-“We walk to the bakery, the fishmonger, the wine store,” said [the director of the Newark Museum].
+“We walk to the bakery, the fishmonger, the wine store,” said [the director of the Newark Museum of Art].
 (He also walks to work.)
 “It really is an extraordinarily agreeable lifestyle.”

 Portuguese community

-Today, the Ironbound is known for being a Portuguese neighborhood.
+The Ironbound is known for being a Portuguese neighborhood.
 TAP Air Portugal has its corporate office in the neighborhood.
 Ironbound Volunteer Ambulance Squad has been serving the community since 1952.
 Ironbound also has its own newspaper.
-Many Portuguese still live in Ironbound, but many are moving out to other neighborhoods in New Jersey, Including South River, Livingston, Clark, Westfield, Watchung, Old Bridge, etc.
+Many Portuguese still live in the Ironbound, but many are moving out to other neighborhoods in New Jersey, Including South River, Livingston, Clark, Westfield, Watchung, Old Bridge, etc.

+Peter Francisco Park

 A small sitting park east of Penn Station is named in honor of Peter Francisco, a Portuguese-born patriot of the American War of Independence.
 An obelisk in Francisco's memory was raised in the park by the Portuguese community in 1976.
 Peter Francisco Park also features a memorial to Portuguese-American war veterans dedicated in 2018 as well as the Ironbound Immigrants Memorial, dedicated in 2019.